 “Lauren, where were you?”
 My mom asked the moment I stepped through the doorway.
 Her voice was laced with an equal mix of worry and reproach that seemed to be an innate skills moms had.

 My mother was the antithesis of everything I was.
-She was small (i was tall), sort of stocky (I was just lanky), a brunette (My hair had always been a dull black) and generally optimistic (I was a teenager).
+She was small (I was tall), sort of stocky (I was just lanky), a frizzy brunette (My hair had always been flat and a dull black) and generally optimistic (I was a teenager).
 Above all; She was normal and I wasn’t...

 “I was on the boardwalk.”
 I grumbled more than answered.

-“Why did you skip class? your director called me at work, Lauren, saying you’d left the building without informing anyone.”
+“Why did you skip class?
+Your Principal called me at work, Lauren, saying you’d left the building without informing anyone.”